gbmhunter/MRingBuff/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v2.2.3.1 2014/07/30 Fixed the bullet points under 'Features' in README, closes #24. v2.2.3.0 2014/07/29	Removed references to 'std::cout' to fix failing build. v2.2.2.1 2014/07/29 Added TravisCI build passing/failed image to README, closes #23.
+v2.2.4.0 2014/08/01 Added method 'RingBuff::Write(char myChar)' to easily write on character to the buffer, closes #25.
+Added associated unit tests.
+Added method 'RingBuff::IsSpace()' that allows the user to quickly check if there is space to write more data, closes #26.
+Added associated unit tests. v2.2.3.1 2014/07/30 Fixed the bullet points under 'Features' in README, closes #24. v2.2.3.0 2014/07/29	Removed references to 'std::cout' to fix failing build. v2.2.2.1 2014/07/29 Added TravisCI build passing/failed image to README, closes #23.